fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.RedisCache/v1.1.10/Set-AzureRmRedisCacheDiagnostics.md

 # Set-AzureRmRedisCacheDiagnostics

 ## SYNOPSIS
-Enables diagnostics on an azure_2 Redis Cache.
+Enables diagnostics on an Azure Redis Cache.

 ## SYNTAX